tc39/notes/es7/2016-09/sept-28.md

-BF: We will be talking about host-dependent behavior: The Node module loading hook is specified in a way that meets ES spec requirements.
+BFS: We will be talking about host-dependent behavior: The Node module loading hook is specified in a way that meets ES spec requirements.
 There is a global and local cache \<explain details\>

 (from slide)